What is an Education loan & How does it work?

 After the loan sanction, the bank provides a memorandum period.
 It is a defined payment gap in the loan tenure until which a borrower is not liable to pay any repayments towards the loan.

-Banks generally provide a 6-12 months of memorandum period.
+Banks generally provide a 6-12 months memorandum period.
 However, education loans have competitive interest rates.
 Talk with your lender and begin your repayments early.

 If the lender agrees, you can improve your credit score by paying off the loan early.
 Enquire for pre-payment loan fee (if any).
-Do so only if not availing of tax deductions (Section 80E) on loan.
+Do so only if not availing of tax deductions (Section 80E) on the loan.

 Else, qualifying for tax deductions, in this case, stands next to null.
 It is known as an auto-deduction loan.

 Repayments vary from bank to bank according to the loan amount availed.
 If unmanageable, you can set up an auto-debit system to make monthly payments towards the loan.